Guidelines for Taiohi/Students and Online Learning

 - Continue with your assessment work as much as possible, as guided by kaiako / teachers.

-- For students taking part in Trades Academies and Gateway Programmes: In these conditions Trades Academies will not be able to occur as normal and Gateway activities will need to be suspended.
+- For students taking part in Trades Academies and Gateway Programmes: In these conditions Trades Academies will not be able to occur as normal and Gateway work placements will need to be suspended.
 But there will be alternative work to complete, that will help maintain learning, and readiness for when Trades and Gateway begin again.
 More information can be found at https://youthguarantee.education.govt.nz/

 - Concerned about a subject?
 Contact your subject teacher via email.